IST356M001SP25/assignment-07-gildaemeni/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+This assignment taught me how to use Playwright with Python to perform web scraping on real-world websites, specifically extracting structured data from HTML using CSS selectors.
+I learned how to navigate sibling elements in the DOM using `query_selector("~ *")` and how important it is to wait for elements to load on dynamic pages like those from the Wayback Machine.

+One area I struggled with was figuring out why my scraper wasn’t producing the expected output file.
+It turned out that the issue wasn’t with my scraping logic, but with how Python treats package imports when running scripts from different folders.
+I had to debug import errors like `ModuleNotFoundError: No module named 'code.menuitem'`, which helped me better understand Python’s module system and the use of `__init__.py` files.
+I also learned how to resolve path issues using `PYTHONPATH=.` when executing scripts.

+I still want more practice with writing robust scraping logic that handles slow-loading or incomplete pages.
+I also realized that testing scraping scripts requires carefully checking selectors and print statements to verify that items are being collected correctly before writing to a CSV.

+Overall, this assignment helped me build confidence in combining multiple tools such as Playwright, Pandas, and dataclasses into a working ETL pipeline.
+I feel more prepared for data extraction tasks in future projects.